deepakvbansode/deepakvbansode.github.io/content/english/blog/01-why-docker-and-kubernetes.md

 draft: false
 ---

 When we learn any new technology, it’s easy to jump straight into commands or tools.
 But I strongly believe we should first understand the problem that technology is trying to solve.
-Once the problem is clear, the solution ie Docker, Kubernetes, or anything else, makes much more sense.
+Once the problem is clear, the solution, i.e., Docker, Kubernetes, or anything else, makes much more sense.

 This article walks through the challenges in modern software development and explains how Docker and Kubernetes help us overcome them.